m6freeman/m6freeman.github.io/index.md

 ### Pilot Company, Knoxville TN (2021 - Present)

-.NET Development Engineer II

-- <summary>Financial Transformation Project</summary>
 <details>
+<summary>.NET Development Engineer II</summary>

+- Financial Transformation Project
     - Designed a prototype financial system integration and reporting solution and performed a demonstration of capabilities to executive leadership, ultimately resulting in the decision to not out-source the project
     - Performed requirements gathering and discovery for existing financial integrations for legacy system
     - Built a scalable integration pipeline using AWS Lambda, S3, SQS, and DynamoDb to perform ETL on hundreds of thousands of financial statements a month, spanning 30+ systems with numerous document formats